Nikhil-cp1905/Winkit/README.md

 Maps | Mapbox / Leaflet |
 Notifications | Firebase Cloud Messaging |
 Payments | Razorpay Sandbox |

-# Integrating AI/ML (Premium Calculation & Fraud Detection)
-Winkit utilizes AI/ML across three distinct layers of the architecture to ensure accurate pricing and eliminate systemic abuse:

-- **Dynamic Premium Calculation (The β Multiplier):** The premium relies on β=1.0+Urisk​+Frisk​+Vzone​.
-As the platform scales, Vzone​ (geospatial penalty) transitions from static data to an empirical ML feedback loop.
-By mapping operational zones using Uber H3 Hexagonal Grids, the system tracks historical delivery failure rates per hexagon.
-If a specific street floods repeatedly, the algorithm automatically spikes the Vzone​ premium for that exact grid.

-- **Automated Fraud Detection (Frisk​):** Because the platform is 100% parametric, individual "fake claims" are impossible (a rider cannot claim it rained if the API says it is sunny).
-However, to protect the capital pool from systemic platform abuse, we include Frisk​, a dynamic fraud buffer that algorithmically scales based on suspicious user clustering or historically anomalous API data.

-- **Agentic AI for Unstructured Risk:** Weather provides structured probabilities, but civic risk (riots, curfews) does not.
-We integrate a lightweight Agentic AI layer utilizing the Gemini 2.5 Flash API.
-By parsing live local RSS news feeds through strict zero-shot prompts, the LLM acts as an extraction agent, returning a deterministic JSON probability of civic disruption to feed the math engine.

-# External Disruptions Covered

-The system focuses only on **external, uncontrollable disruptions**.

 Example reasoning pipeline: